fullstackreact/redux-modules/README.md

 <img align="right" src="resources/readme/fullstack-react-hero-book.png" alt="Fullstack React Book" width="155" height="250" />
 </a>

-This Google Map React component library was built alongside the blog post [How to Write a Google Maps React Component](https://www.fullstackreact.com/articles/how-to-write-a-google-maps-react-component/).

 This repo was written and is maintained by the [Fullstack React](https://fullstackreact.com) team.
 In the book we cover many more projects like this.
 We walk through each line of code, explain why it's there and how it works.

 This app is only one of several apps we have in the book.
 If you're looking to learn React, there's no faster way than by spending a few hours with the Fullstack React book.